zaksabeast/PokemonRNGGuides/guides/usum/en/egg no masuda method-shiny charm.md

 1. Once you have determined the number of NPCs, the next step is to RNG the egg to match the TSV you are wanting.

-2. Check Shiny Only box, then click Calculate and choose any one of the results.
+2. Check Shiny Only box, then click "Calculate" and choose any one of the results.
 The first frame is usually preferred due to less waiting time.

 3. Advance to that frame and when you land on it, Press A to accept egg.